jackhogan/json_unscrambler/README.md

 ## Conclusion

 This project captures our efforts to unscramble "micro-scrambled" JSON in LLM outputs using NLP techniques.
 Whilst not a comprehensive solution, it presents a promising first step towards robust handling of such issues.
 With more extensive data and computational resources, a robust solution could be developed using this strategy.
 Alternatively, upstream solutions could be considered to prevent invalid JSONs from being generated in the first place.

+## Usage

+The fine-tuned LoRa adapter can be found at <https://huggingface.co/jackhogan/llama_agemo_finetune> and the synthetic JSON data is at <https://huggingface.co/datasets/jackhogan/agemo_json_prompts>.
+Note, to run the fine-tuning script, a hugginface access token must be provided for an account with approved access to Llama models.
+This must also be provided in the `json_unscramble.py` implementation script.